Child and Adolescent Psychology Externships

 School-Based Mental Health Program (SBMHP)

 The School-Based Mental Health Program (SBMHP) is an outpatient mental health service that is part of the Department of Pediatric Psychiatry in Morgan Stanley Children’s Hospital of New York-Presbyterian.
 SBMHP works in collaboration with the New York City Department of Education and state and city public mental health authorities to provide school-based mental health services in public schools throughout Northern Manhattan.
-The School-Based Mental Health Program provides on-site clinical, psychiatric, case management, and school-consultation services to children from pre-Kindergarten to 8th grade and their families.
+The School-Based Mental Health Program provides on-site clinical, psychiatric, case management, and consultation services to children from pre-Kindergarten to 8th grade and their families.
 Patients have a variety of externalizing and internalizing disorders.
-The 16 hour per week psychology externship provides opportunity for 4-5 individual therapy cases, family therapy, parenting support, group therapy, teacher/staff consultation, diagnostic evaluations, neuropsychological testing, and linkage to appropriate community-based services.
-Most services are provided on-site at the school with the exception of neuropsychological testing, which will take place at the hospital.
-Psychology externs receive weekly individual supervision, neuropsychology testing supervision with the Promise Program, and attend weekly multidisciplinary team meetings, Grand Rounds presentations, and a monthly didactic seminar.
+The 16 hour per week psychology externship provides opportunity for 4-5 individual therapy cases, parenting support, group therapy, school consultation, diagnostic evaluations, and neuropsychological testing.
+Services are typically provided on-site at the school or at the hospital; many services are currently being provided remotely via telehealth due to the pandemic.
+Psychology externs receive weekly individual supervision, neuropsychology testing supervision with the Promise Program, and attend weekly multidisciplinary team meetings, weekly didactic seminar, and Grand Rounds presentations.

 Contact: Krista Gwon, Ph.D.